 Jl.
 Raya Sanggingan, Jedewatan, Ubud

-Room4Dessert is the lauded restaurant owned by American celeb chef and pastry legend Will Goldfarb.
+Room4Dessert is owned by American celeb chef and pastry legend Will Goldfarb.
 As is evident from the name, desserts are the main event, with Goldfarb’s kitchen cycling between tasting menus that fit with the Bali seasons.
-Foodies who sign up for the tasting experiences (that can run to 20 dishes) will witness technique and creativity rarely seen in this space.
+Sign yourself up for the tasting experience (that can run to 20 dishes) and witness technique and creativity rarely seen in this space.
 Paired with Bali’s exotic ingredients, many of which grow in the garden surrounding the restaurant, it’s a recipe for success.
 Expect syrup, foam and glacé’d treats and some savoury surprises too.

 Zest